Reflexology Lymph Drainage

 How many sessions do I need to see results?
 Everyone is different, but the protocol suggests 4-6 sessions to see meaningful results.

 Are there any side effects?
-No. Reflexology is non-invasive, and produces a feeling of relaxation and wellbeing.
+No. Reflexology is non-invasive.
+This is a real comfort following mastectomy, when you're getting to grips with the changes to your body following surgery, and you might not feel comfortable having traditional lymphatic massage near the surgical site.
+RLD produces a feeling of relaxation and wellbeing.
 Patients have reported improved sleep and an overall feeling of wellness.

 Should I have RLD instead of Manual Lymph Drainage?
 RLD is a great complementary therapy to MLD.